Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2025-01-06-SY-explore-creating-nextflow-pipeline.md

 ## Compute environment
 The current implementation makes use of my pre-configured AWS Batch compute environment.
 I haven't yet run it locally, though there's the promise of doing so with alternate configuration parameters.
 ## Writing to AWS S3
 In previous work, packages that were used were able to transparently handle writing to either a local file system or an S3 bucket.
-This wasn't the case for `matplotlib`'s `saveFigure` function, and so I wrote a function to emulate that behavior.
+This wasn't the case for `matplotlib`'s `savefig` function, and so I wrote a function to emulate that behavior.
 ## Future work
 To pursue this further as both a learning experiment and something practically useful, I would do the following:
 * Break the single script down into its discrete `process` steps, each of which uses a distinct set